Enterprise Recon 2.14.0

 Client Secret Key

-Enter the Client Secret key for the registered SharePoint Add-in.
+In the Client Secret key for the registered SharePoint Add-in.

 Example: abcdefghij0123456789klmnopqrst0clientsecret